-The information we gathered during observations and interviews allowed me to form some conclusions about the staff and their tasks.
+The information we gathered during observations and interviews and other UX processes allowed me to form some conclusions about the staff and their tasks.
 Using this information, I created an initial design and created a prototype that would enable us to do user testing and get feedback.
 This process was repeated for each user and each major task.

 A prototype of the Liver Burger Tracker view.
 Allowing staff to address issues on the robot.

 Because we had the luxury of company employees being our users, I interacted with them daily.
 Involving them in the process of designing the app not only gets us a better app; it created unity amongst employees and a shared vision for the app and restaurant.
 These are perhaps just as valuable as the product learning gained from these exercises.